 - The Seventh Seal is set during king Magnus' reign.

 King Erik of Pomerania (he was the son of the duke of Pomerania, and his original name was the far less Scandinavian Bogislaw) and managed to provoke one of the biggest peasant uprisings in Swedish history, mainly by setting taxes a mite too high.
-He pissed off the nobility at the same time, which is never good.
+He pissed off the nobility at the same time, which is never good, ended up getting fired from the throne and trying his hand at piracy before going back home to Pomerania.
 The next hundred years (roughly the 15th century) was a chaotic period where angry peasants, angry nobility and angry monarchs (usually, but not always, the union kings based in Denmark) vied for control.
 Special mention should be given to Karl Knutsson (Bonde) for managing to become king three times .

 Works featuring Erik of Pomerania: